 The career opportunities and job prospects are the most-sought after reason to learn any foreign language in India.
 In this article, we will cover 18 Dream, Coolest and High Paying Foreign language Jobs in India and abroad.

 Why choose a career in foreign languages of all the options?
 Well, there are myriads of benefit of learning a foreign language.
-Knowing a foreign language can help you in many aspects of your life — Whether its for professional, or you are planning a vacation abroad, social or personal reasons, or just want to add diversity to your resume, learning at least one foreign language is a must for anyone that wants to keep his or her head up high in 21st century.
+Knowing a foreign language can help you in many aspects of your life — Whether its for professional, or you are planning a vacation abroad, social or personal reasons, or just want to add diversity to your resume, learning at least one foreign language is a must for anyone that wants to keep his or her head up high in the 21st century.

-The importance foreign language is greater today than ever.
+The importance of foreign language is greater today than ever.
 There are multiple reasons that should turn you towards learning a foreign language in India.
 Career options and professional requirement are one of the most important motivators that spur people to learn a different language thanks to ever-growing foreign language jobs across the country.